Memories of Birch Hill Hospital

 During the Industrial Revolution, Littleborough emerged as a pivotal textile industry hub, leaving behind traces of its industrial legacy scattered throughout the town.

-For those eager to delve deeper into the past, a host of museums and heritage sites await exploration.
+For those eager to discover Littleborough Lakeside and delving deeper into its past, a host of museums and heritage sites await exploration.
 Notable options include:

 • Calderdale Industrial Museum – A museum showing the development of industry in Halifax and Calderdale from domestic textile manufacture in the seventeenth century through to modern machine tools.